Marketers know that a great landing page leads to better conversion rates. It’s the simplest, most direct reason to create landing pages in Shopify.

 Adding a landing page to your Shopify store can be done one of a few ways.

 The most basic approach is to create a new page in your Shopify store.
 You can do this by clicking on “Pages” in your Shopify dashboard and then click the “Add Page” button.

-Shopify even includes some basic SEO fields to populate for your landing page to help with optimization.
+Shopify even includes some SEO fields to populate for your landing page to help with optimization.

 If you have a developer handy or you’re familiar with Liquid (Shopify’s coding language) then you can create a custom landing page template you can reuse for various campaigns.

-It’s a fairly involved process but Liam Griffin, Front End Developer Advocate at Shopify, wrote a detailed guide that digs into the technical side of coding a template.
+Using Liquid to code a template allows that template to be used and edited later for various campaigns.
+Liam Griffin, Front End Developer Advocate at Shopify, wrote a detailed guide that digs into the technical side of coding a template.
 You can read his guide on Shopify here.